SWOSU Volleyball Camps

 In her first year on the coaching staff, Darras assisted with a Bulldog squad that finished eighth in the Great American Conference standings and advanced to the conference tournament for a third straight season.
 Statistically, SWOSU ranked among the league leaders in both digs and blocks, becoming the first team in program history to average better than 2.0 blocks per set.

 Darras appeared in 59 matches for the Bulldogs from 2012-13 after beginning her career at Scottsdale Community College in her native Arizona.
 While playing primarily as a rightside hitter, Darras put down 316 kills in 194 sets of action and she ranks in the top ten in both career assist and total blocks at SWOSU.

 Prior to transferring to SWOSU, Darras was a two-time All-Arizona Community College Athletic Conference (ACCAC) and All-Region selection at Scottsdale CC.
 She was named the ACCAC Player of the Week during her sophomore season and she earned the “Excellence Under the Stars Achievement Award” at the conclusion of her career.
 As a prep, Darras was a two-time all-region selection at Gilbert HS.

-A native of Gilbert, Ariz., Darras is completing her bachelor’s degree in Marketing at SWOSU in 2014 before beginning work on a master’s degree in Sports Management.
+A native of Gilbert, Ariz., Darras completed her bachelor’s degree in Marketing at SWOSU in 2015 before earning a master's degree in Sports Management in 2017.